kubeflow/website/content/docs/use-cases/kubeflow-on-multinode-cluster.md

   stable/nfs-client-provisioner
 ```

-The component in the system will add a Storage Class that you can see in this way:
+The component in the system will add a *nfs* Storage Class that you can see in this way:

 ```shell
 kubectl get storageclass -n kubeflow